big-white-rabbit/Coarse-to-Fine-Grained-Contrastive-Learning/feature extraction/README.md

 ## Feature extraction and graph generation

 After model training, we use the saved checkpoints to extract image features and generate dynamic graphs for each image.
+The final features and graphs are saved as file `feat_graph_labels.hdf5`

 ```angular2html
 python get_mimic_graph_feats.py